We are looking for points - you are welcome to stay for minimum of 4 days if you can't swap for a long stay and are passing through Perth.

 Our beautiful, spacious, well-kept home is peaceful with relaxing outdoor areas complete with a good size swimming pool and gas BBQ.
 Perfect for dining under the stars in the summer evenings or for breakfast or lunch under the pergolas.
 We have 3 bedrooms (two queen size beds and one king size single).
-The theatre room hosts a large screen and a variety of books.
+The theatre room hosts a large screen and a variety of books with a fold down double bed.
 Wifi is available.
 We have two studies and a formal and informal living and dining area.
 Our kitchen is large with stone benches and is equipped with all new Miele appliances.
 It is an easy-care home with slate floors in the casual living areas and stacker doors onto the back patio.
 Our home is situated in a quiet suburb 8 kms north west of the City of Perth, Western Australia, 20 minutes from historic Fremantle and five minutes by car from Western Australia’s impressive coastline with it’s beautiful beaches and turquoise sea.
 We are minutes walking from parks and wildlife reserves and public transport is 2 minutes walking distance.

 The house has precious breakables and antiques and is not suitable for young children.
-We are happy to welcome young adults over 15 years.

 What I like about Western Australia: